soujanyarbhat/DPS_project/README.md

     ST_Contains
     ST_Within

-# Installation ans project setup
+# Installation and Project Setup
 - The following blog explains how to seup the project on Intellij IDE http://blog.miz.space/tutorial/2016/08/30/how-to-integrate-spark-intellij-idea-and-scala-install-setup-ubuntu-windows-mac/
 - IntelliJ version <2019 has plugin for scala